jdoleary/Spellmasons/docs/TasksCurrent.md

 - inventory should show current card cost and cooldown
 -  Add save/load to menu
 # Bugs / Cleaning
+- **important** bug: "fall out of liquid" can kick you into a wall's collision area
+    - Maybe use forceMove instead of a teleport so they don't go through walls
+- bug: health bars disappear when cone prediction is up
+- bug: push then cone triggered in wrong location, it should've triggered at the push location
 - bug: Splitlimit is not working if you cast one at a time
 - You can't close popups on 1080x764 resolution
 - "All targets" copy is confusing if player doesn't understand targeting